-Leadership Coaching on Small Nonprofit Planning Part Two contains four more review points.
+Leadership Coaching to Improve Planning Practices in Small Nonprofits contains four more review points.

 These will help you as you examine your organization and position it for continued success.